Loss of Productivity Claims in Construction – Success or Failure?

 1. INTRODUCTION

-Construction claims related to cost and/or productivity impacts often fail due to a lack of contemporaneous project documentation.
+Construction cost and/or productivity claims often fail due to a lack of contemporaneous project documentation.
 Contemporaneous project documents must accompany a claim to substantiate the alleged impacts.

 Preparation of a construction claim generally involves three components: (i) proving or demonstrating entitlement, (ii) establishing causation, and (iii) calculating damages.
 Factors pertaining to demonstrating entitlement and calculating damages are beyond the scope of this article,1 which focuses on the causation aspect of construction claims related to productivity loss.